ctoaas/ctoaas.github.io/source/_posts/2013-11-14-choosing-a-tech-stack.markdown

 * Language maintainability : the verbosity of the code you write, the amount of boiler plate code you need to implement and type safety affect the maintainability of the codebase that is produced.

 * Suitability for concurrent systems : multi-threading, shared, mutable state and traditional process models are one of the major contributors to running stable highly concurrent applications.
-Immutability,
+Immutability and the actor model can remove the need for locking, keep your application consistent and help it handle exceptional circumstances that would otherwise grind the whole application to a halt.

 * Existing large reference sites : Are there good examples of large organisations using it for core / critical functions, and contributing to the eco-system.